FUE vs. FUT Hair Transplants

 You will begin to notice new growth within six months, and within a year the true results of your surgery will be visible.

-© Wolfeld Hair Restoration.
+© Dr. Wolfeld.
 All Rights Reserved.